Your sales leads are like the Legos that help you build your business.

 For example, you could group sales reps together based on the expertise they have with a certain type of lead.
 Then, you could use the Round Robin method within those different groups.
 That way, leads are distributed fairly, but expertise is still taken into account.

-Experimenting with these different strategies will help you see what works best for your unique sales team.
+Experimenting with these different strategies, including with inbound leads, will help you see what works best for your unique sales team.

 5. Ensure real-time notification.